-Every Panamanian corporation shall be managed by the Board of Directors.
-A minimum of three directors is required.
+Every Panamanian IBC shall be managed by a Board of Directors.
+A minimum of three individual directors is required.
 Corporate directors are not permitted.
-All directors must be individuals of full age (at least 18 years old).
-Residents of any country may be appointed as directors.
+All directors must be at least 18 years old and may be a resident of any country .

 The Board of Directors appoints officers such as President, Secretary and Treasurer.
-Officers shall be individuals as well.
-Officers may be residents of any country.
-One person may hold more than one officers positions.
-No officer needs to be a director.
+Officers must be individuals as well and may be a resident of any country.
+One person may hold more than one officer position.
+Officers do not need to be a director.

 Standard authorized capital is US$10,000 divided into 100 registered shares of US$100 each.
-Such capital keeps the incorporation and annual cost of Panama IBV at a minimum level.
+Such capital keeps the incorporation and annual cost of a Panama IBC at a minimum level.

-Panama Corporation is not required to issue all its shares for the total amount of authorized capital in any mandatory time frames.
-The company could issue just one share to a single shareholder and remaining shares or any part of them issue any time in the future or not issue at all.
+A Panama Corporation is not required to issue all its shares for the total amount of authorized capital at the time of incorporation.
+The company at a minimum must issue just one share to a single shareholder and the remaining shares or any part of them may be issued at any time in the future or not issue at all.

 All issued shares must be paid up by shareholders.
-It means, if a company issued one share of US$100.00, the shareholder must pay into his company US$100.00.
+It means, if a company issued one share of US$100.00, the shareholder must pay the Panama IBC US$100.00.

 Information about shareholders and beneficial owners is not filed with the Public Registry Office and not available to the public.

-Names and addresses of directors and officers are included in the Articles of Incorporation.
-Therefore, such information is available to the public.
+Names and addresses of the directors and officers are included in the Articles of Incorporation.
+Therefore, this information is available to the public.

 Annual meetings are not required.
-Board of directors may decide to conduct an annual meeting of shareholders.
+The board of directors may decide to conduct an annual meeting of shareholders.
 Such meeting shall be held within Panama unless otherwise stated in the Articles of Incorporation or By-Laws.

-We incorporate Panamanian companies and keep them in our office as shelf companies for convenience of our clients.
-All shelf companies do not have any previous business transactions.
-When a client buys a shelf company of any age, he may be absolutely confident that he is the first owner of it.
+We incorporate Panama companies and keep them in our office as shelf companies for convenience of our clients.
+All shelf companies do not have any previous business activity.
+When a client purchases a shelf company of any age, he may be absolutely confident that he is the first owner of it.

 Please check our Shelf Company List.